Blackpink: Public image

 Blackpink's influence extends beyond music and into the fashion industry—each member has served as global ambassadors for different luxury brands: Jisoo for Dior, Jennie for Chanel, Rosé for Yves Saint Laurent, and Lisa for Bulgari and Celine.
+Following their attendance at the 2026 Met Gala, The Hollywood Reporter described the group as having become a "staple in the world of fashion", with each member having a multitude of luxury brand ambassadorships.
 Fashion trade journal WWD remarked that "What Blackpink has done better than any girl group before it is leverage fashion as a tool to position its members as larger-than-life idols [...] [b]ut in carefully edited videos and behind-the-scenes features released by the group's record label, members exude a giddy kind of youth that still makes them approachable."
 The group has been noted by international media outlets for drawing attention to South Korean hanbok through their modern re-interpretations of the traditional costume in their "How You Like That" music video and performances.

 The group considers fashion to be an important part of their public image, with Jennie telling Elle magazine that it "definitely empowers us as much as music does" and Rosé describing it as inseparable from their music.
 Their style has been noted by South China Morning Post for blending group uniformity with individual tastes.
+Vogue described Blackpink's "superpower" as the individuality of its members.
+Hana Tolio, founder of cultural marketing agency The Art of Jeong, noted that unlike most groups in South Korea's collectivist industry, Blackpink are individually promoted with distinct personas, a configuration she argued strengthened their appeal in Western markets.

 Legacy and cultural impact

-Blackpink, a prominent act in K-pop, have been called the "biggest girl group in the world" by numerous organizations including The Recording Academy, Time, Rolling Stone, Billboard, NPR, and BBC.
-They were named "(without doubt) the biggest K-pop group in history" by Rolling Stone, the "biggest K-pop girl band on the planet" by Vogue, and "K-pop Queens" by Billboard and The New York Times.
+Blackpink, a prominent act in K-pop, have been called the "biggest girl group in the world" by numerous organizations including The Recording Academy, Time, Rolling Stone, Billboard, and the BBC.
+They were named "(without doubt) the biggest K-pop girl group in history" by Rolling Stone and "K-pop Queens" by Billboard and The New York Times.
 The group was hailed as the biggest music act in the world in Bloombergs Pop Star Power Ranking of October 2020, and one of the "world's most influential and bestselling artists" by Rolling Stone.
-Artists who have cited Blackpink as an influence include Babymonster, Izna, H1-Key, Tri.be, Kiss of Life, Classy, Primrose, Le Sserafim's Kazuha, Lapillus' Shana and Haeun, Fifty Fifty's Saena, Mimiirose's Seo Yun-ju, and @onefive.
-Director Maggie Kang said Blackpink was an inspiration for the fictional K-pop girl group Huntr/x in her 2025 animated film KPop Demon Hunters.
+Artists who have cited Blackpink as an influence include Ive, Babymonster, Izna, H1-Key, Tri.be, Kiss of Life, Classy, Primrose, Busters, VVUP, Kiiras, Blingone, Le Sserafim's Kazuha, Illit's Minju, Katseye's Yoonchae, Lapillus' Shana and Haeun, Fifty Fifty's Saena, Kep1er's Xiaoting and Mashiro, Mimiirose's Seo Yun-ju, and @onefive.
+Director Maggie Kang said Blackpink was an inspiration for the fictional K-pop girl group Huntrix in the 2025 animated film KPop Demon Hunters.